The Rick Beato Debate: A Signal for the Future of Intellectual Property

 • Contribution: They expand awareness, foster music literacy, and often revive catalog interest.
 In practice, they act as marketing partners, not competitors.

 Copyright frameworks were written for a pre-digital world and struggle to accommodate today’s content ecosystem.
 Platforms are global, content is instantly remixable, and the pace of cultural consumption far exceeds the capabilities of enforcement tools.
-Legal structures such as the DMCA cannot capture the nuanced contributions of transformative creators.

 • Cultural liquidity: Content in 2025 is global, remixable, and instantly distributable.
 Enforcement systems designed for fixed works cannot keep pace.